sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun1.md

 ## Deploying a project with Cloud Run

+### In this article, we will learn how to deploy a simple HTML project on the cloud run.

 * First, upload the project to the google cloud by clicking on the upload button in the drop down menu of the cloud shell.
 ![upload](assets/1.png)
 * Then, click on upload folder and select the project folder from your local machine.<br>